Professor Abdullah F. Alrebh

 The impact of the religious ethics on societies, authority in the Muslim societies, and Western media coverage of the Middle East

-Dr. Alrebh is Assistant Professor of Sociology of Religion and Sociological Theory at Grand Valley State University.
+Dr. Alrebh is an Associate Professor of Sociology of Religion and Sociological Theory at Grand Valley State University.
 He is an academic and author with research interests in Middle East, Arabic literature and Islam.
 He earned a Ph.D. from Michigan State University, East Lansing in 2014, in addition to a Master of Sociology from MSU, and a Master of Arabic literature from King Saud University.
 He has published a number of academic articles and book chapters focusing on religion, Middle East, social movements, and education.
 The major interest of Dr. Alrebh is Saudi Arabia and Islamic mobilization in Gulf Cooperation Council (GCC) countries.
 Prior to joining Grand Valley, Dr. Alrebh worked as a Visiting Assistant Professor at Michigan State University and as adjunct faculty at Saginaw Valley State University.
+Currently, he is serving as Non-resident scholar at Middle East Institute- Washington D.C.